Date & Number Formatting Standards

 3. Number, Currency, and Unit Standardization

 Numeric rendering must enforce strict precision boundaries, region-specific grouping separators, and compliant currency symbol placement.
 Locale resolution dictates which formatting rules apply, making Locale Negotiation Strategies a prerequisite for accurate numeric rendering.
-Pipelines must enforce strict fraction-digit limits and grouping patterns per regional financial compliance standards.

 1. Precision Boundaries: Define minimumFractionDigits and maximumFractionDigits per locale in centralized configuration.
 Reject values that exceed regional compliance thresholds during build validation.